 A key constraint to the delivery of the Midlands Connect ITSS is the capacity of Trent Junctions south of Nottingham.
-We understand that HS2 Ltd will need to make some improvements to Trent Junctions to accommodate the HS2 Core proposition - although these on their own will
+We understand that HS2 Ltd will need to make some improvements to Trent Junctions to accommodate the HS2 Core proposition - although these on their own will not be sufficient to accommodate the Midlands Connect ITSS.
+There is a clear operational case for avoiding multiple engineering works on this congested section of railway infrastructure - with a single enhancement scheme being the clearly favoured option.
+Based on our initial work with Network Rail, we believe there is a sufficient economic case now for the Secretary of State to make at least 'passive provision' for an enhanced scheme in the scope of the Phase 2b Hybrid Bill.

 HS2 Services

-London - Leeds Birmingham - Leeds
+Birmingham - Leeds

-London - Leeds Birmingham - Newcastle
+Birmingham - Newcastle

-London - Chesterfie eld - Sheffield - Leeds
+London - Chesterfield - Sheffield - Leeds

-Birmingham - Leeds London - Sheffield - York
+London - Sheffield - York

-Classic Comp atible Services
+Classic Compatible Services

-Leicester - Leeds Leicester - Manchester
+Leicester - Manchester

 Shuttle Services

-Nottingham - EM Hub Derby - EM Hub
+Derby - EM Hub

-Fast and Sem ii-fast Services
+Fast and Semi-fast Services

-Leicester - Crewe Crewe - EM Hub
+Crewe - EM Hub

-London - Manchester Crewe - EM Hub
+Crewe - EM Hub

 Stopping Services

-Leicester - Lincoln Nottingham - Leeds
+Nottingham - Leeds

-Leicester - Nottingham Leicester - Derby
+Leicester - Derby

-Norwich - Liverpool Newark Castle - Matlock
+Newark Castle - Matlock